AltspaceVR/altspacevr-project-html-ui/README.md

 - Make it easier to perform bulk operations (setting flags, deletes, etc)
 - Add a search function or a tagging function so that spaces are easier to manage and organize.
-- Add a visualization the stats for the spaces (number of users, number of visits, etc)
+- Add stats and visualizations to the spaces (number of users, number of visits, etc)
 - Anything you want!
 Got some new UX technique or library that you want to try?
 Use this as an excuse!
 Don't feel limited by the scope of Part 1.

 ## Deliverable